-This pumpkin pie scented play dough is perfect for fall or autumn sensory activity of all ages.
+This pumpkin pie-scented play dough is perfect for fall or autumn sensory activities of all ages.
 I love that my 1 year old could play with it and I didn't have to worry about her accidentally putting it in her mouth.
 She especially LOVED walking over it barefoot, which was so funny to watch.
-I included a Montessori inspired activity at the end.

 This recipe is inspired by the Best Ever No-Cook Play Dough Recipe from The Imagination Tree.

 - 1/2 cup salt

 - 1/2 cup pumpkin puree

 - 2 teaspoons cinnamon spice blend/pumpkin pie spice

 - 8-10 drops of red food coloring (all-natural food coloring option)

 - 5-7 drops of yellow food coloring